PM Modi launches Ujjwala 2.0 for providing free LPG connections | Headlines

 Subsequently, the scheme was expanded in April 2018 to include women beneficiaries from seven more categories such as SC and ST communities and forest dwellers.

-Also, the target was revised to eight crores LPG connections.
+Also, the target was revised to eight crore LPG connections.
 This was achieved in August 2019, seven months ahead of schedule, officials said.

 In the Union Budget for 2021-22, provision for an additional one crore LPG connection under the scheme was announced.